yanezreed/pyside6-tests/NOTES.md

 - by checking the documentation of `.valueChanged`, we can see that...
 - "PySide6.QtWidgets.QAbstractSlider.valueChanged(value)" <--
 - showing me that a value will be returned to the slot by the signal
-- representing what current value the slider has been changed too
+- representing what current value the slider has been changed to...

+* ie. 1 -> 2 -> 3 -> 4 -> 5 -> 6 -> 7... it will trigger a response each value

 ```python
 def respond_to_slider(self, data):